OfekAshkenazi/plants-facts/README.md

 # Plants facts

-Plants fact is a web application that show some wikipadia facts abouts our plants in the solar system.
+Plants fact is a web application that show some wikipedia facts abouts our plants in the solar system.

 # Link to live demo
 https://ofekashkenazi.github.io/plants-facts/